lych3e/MABS/README.md

 ## Features
 - Automatically fetch, build & reinstall all installed packages.
 - Automatically fetch, build & install updated packages (without recompiling the rest of the system) (TODO)
 - A lockfile, so that running multiple of this program at the same time doesn't break anything.
+(TODO)

 ## Dependencies
 - Bash (not just any shell, specifically bash.)